ParkWardRR/Hypervisor-DSM-Upgrade-Arc-Loader-Vmware_proxmox/README.md

 ## Prerequisite

-- Ensure you've downloaded the `arc-23.10.1b.vmdk-dyn.zip` file from the appropriate source.
+- Ensure you've downloaded the `arc-*.vmdk-dyn.zip` file from the [appropriate source](https://github.com/AuxXxilium/arc/releases)

 ## Instruction Steps
 Follow the sequence for Arc setup on ESXi and upgrading from DSM 6 to DSM 7: